Leave a Message

 The William and Helen Coffeen House (1900)

-Designed by George W. Maher, a contemporary of Frank Lloyd Wright, this Prairie School home blends symmetry with natural materials and decorative stained glass.
-It's a prime example of Midwest architectural innovation at the turn of the century.
+Blends symmetry with natural materials and decorative stained glass.
+A prime example of Midwest architectural innovation at the turn of the century — and one of the few Maher-designed residences accessible to private buyers.

 The Orland P. Bassett House (1899)